hengtseChou/ArchSetup/README.md

 - Apply configuration for standalone apps
 - Install Useful scripts to Home Folder

-All parts excluding essential apps can be skipped.
+All parts but essential apps can be skipped.
 See `./install.sh --help`.

 Make sure you checking out packages/settings from `setup.sh` in each subfolder and add/remove as you need before installing.